Benhalor/OpenLoi/README.md

 The Flask API queries the database to expose it to the world.
 This API is used by the web client.

 ## Client
-This app is written with the REACT framework
+This app is written with the REACT framework.
+Node 16 requiered.

 ## Required packages
 libpq-dev